-I am an Associate Professor (Telecommunications) and the School Coordinator
+I am a Professor (Telecommunications) in the School of Engineering

-at the University of Southern Queensland in Toowoomba Australia.
-Tooowoomba
+at the University of Southern Queensland in Toowoomba, Australia.
+Toowoomba

 from Brisbane.
 USQ is a midsize regional university with both on-campus